18F/before-you-ship/_pages/security/static-analysis.md

     $ npm install eslint
     $ npm install eslint-plugin-scanjs-rules
     $ npm install eslint-plugin-no-unsafe-innerhtml

 Download the [config file](https://github.com/18F/compliance-toolkit) from the compliance-toolkit repo and copy it to project root.

 To scan, from your project directory:

     $ eslint .

-If you have an existing .eslintrc file in your project root, you can instead download the file elsewhere and run:
+If you have an existing `.eslintrc` file in your project root, you can instead download the file elsewhere and run:

     $ eslint -c <PATH_TO_ESLINTRC> .

-### Ruby
+### Rails

 There are several free and paid services that will do static security analysis of Ruby code, but almost all of them appear to be wrappers around [Brakeman](https://github.com/presidentbeef/brakeman).
 As such, we suggest going straight to the source.

 To install:

     $ gem install brakeman

 Download the [config file](https://github.com/18F/compliance-toolkit/blob/master/configs/static/brakeman.yml) from the compliance-toolkit repo and copy it to ./config/brakeman.yml.

 To scan, from your project directory:

     $ brakeman

 If you saved the config file elsewhere, you can also run:

     $ brakeman -c <PATH_TO_BRAKEMAN_YML>